 Lastly, I’ll check-in whether we both feel it’d be a good fit to work together, and if you’d like to proceed with coaching.

-If you’re ready to get started, I’ll send you a follow-up email with next steps.
+If we both feel it’s an enthusiastic YES, I’ll send a follow-up email with next steps.
 And if not, I’ll make sure you leave with all your questions answered and any further help or resources I’ve offered during our session.

 After we settle in and discuss what coaching is and isn’t, we’ll begin exploring your problem, challenge or aspiration, as well as why you haven’t resolved it yet.